tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/SDK 集成_intl_en.md

 ## Notification Service Extension Plugin Integration
 The SDK provides the Service Extension API, which can be called by the client to use the following extensions:
-- Collect precise statistics of message arrivals.
+- Collect precise statistics of message arrivals through the APNs channel.
-- Receive images and audiovisual rich media messages.
+- Receive images and audiovisual rich media messages through the APNs channel.

 For the integration steps, please see [Notification Service Extension Use Instructions](https://intl.cloud.tencent.com/document/product/1024/30730).
->!
-If this API is not integrated, the **Reached** number cannot be counted.
+>!If this API is not integrated, the "Reached" statistics cannot be collected for the APNs channel.

 ## Debugging Method
 #### Enabling debug mode